 viernes, 1 de diciembre de 1989

-Algo Falta - Something is missing
+Algo Falta - Something missing

 (Vista desde la Planchada, se puede observar al templo de la Concepción con su fachada mirando al río Guayas - View from La Planchada, you can see the Temple of Conception with its facade facing the Guayas River, Guayaquil 1868)